 Microsoft support for RPA in the form of Power Automate UI Flows has recently been released.
 Here I have done a brief post to demonstrate how easy it easy to create and deploy a UI Flow.
-Before I explain the process involved I’m going briefly introduce what RPA and Power Automate UI Flows are all about.
+Before I explain the process involved I’m going to briefly introduce what Robotic Process Automation and Power Automate UI Flows are all about.

 What is Robotic Process Automation (RPA)?